- #Digital transformation

 Types of enterprise software applications

-The enterprise software applications can be divided in different ways.
-We attributed them to five main different types according to their primary function.
+To fully cover the matter of how to build an enterprise software application, we can divide it into different ways.
+We attributed them to five different main types according to their primary function.
 Keep in mind that the majority of applications combine different functions these days.

 Management software applications

-- Enterprise resource planning (ERP) has been already used for decades by the world business giants: Nestle, Bosch, Renault Sport, Marc Jacobs, Thomas Cook Group, the list goes on.
-For example, SAP is a true enterprise level ERP along with AdaxaSuite, ADempiere, Apache OFBiz, Compiere are also widespread ERPs.
+- Enterprise resource planning (ERP) has already been used for decades by the world business giants: Nestle, Bosch, Renault Sport, Marc Jacobs, the list goes on.
+For example, SAP is a true enterprise-level ERP along with AdaxaSuite, ADempiere, Apache OFBiz, Compiere are also widespread ERPs.

 - Business process management apps increase the productivity of enterprises.
-Promapp, KiSSFLOW, Nintex, TIBCO BPM, Alfresco are showcases of business automation apps that transform management approach in large companies.
+Promapp, KiSSFLOW, Nintex, TIBCO BPM, Alfresco are showcases of business automation apps that transform management approaches in large companies.

-Collaboration software apps is a typical choice for a modern enterprise with offices worldwide.
-Collaboration enterprise apps can be browser-based, feature-heavy, flexible, synchronizing, agile-focused, eliminate duplication of effort.
+Collaboration software apps are a typical choice for a modern enterprise with offices worldwide.
+Collaboration enterprise apps can be browser-based, feature-heavy, flexible, synchronizing, agile-focused, eliminating duplication of effort.
 They allow employees to be involved in a common project at work whenever they are located.
-It makes possible to assign users with different access rights hierarchically defined.
+It makes it possible to assign users with different access rights hierarchically defined.
 You’ve probably heard about Slack, Liferay, Monday.com, Asana, Intraboom, Scoro.
 Yes, these are they.

-- Customer Relationship Management (CRM) is a must-have tool for the evolution of your business relationship: you stay in touch with your existing and potential clients, streamline processes and improve profitability.
-Zoho, Pipedrive, HubSpot CRM, Freshsales are the well-known apps of this type.
+- Customer Relationship Management (CRM) is a must-have tool for the evolution of your business relationship: you stay in touch with your existing and potential clients, streamline processes, and improve profitability.
+Zoho, Salesforce, Pipedrive, HubSpot CRM, Freshsales are the well-known apps of this type.

-- Content management system (CMS) is irreplaceable when a group of people need to collaborate with each other while filling and managing digital content or need to work according to the scheduled workflow.
+- Content management system (CMS) is irreplaceable when a group of people needs to collaborate with each other while filling and managing digital content or needs to work according to the scheduled workflow.
 Frequently used CMS: Third Light, Contentful, Drupal, Alfresco, Liferay.

 Automation enterprise applications

 Any enterprise activity (sales, HR, accounting, production, etc.) gains from automation.
-Such apps relieve business of manual work, increase productivity and accelerate data exchange.
+Such apps relieve the business of manual work, increase productivity, and accelerate data exchange.
 Some notable examples are:

-- Online shopping systems (Shopify, Magento, YoKart, BigCommerce, Hybris);
+- Online shopping systems (Shopify, Magento, YoKart, BigCommerce, Demandware, Hybris);

 - Accounting software apps (Freshbooks, Zoho Books, QuickBooks, Xero);

-- Automated Billing systems (ABS) (Sage Intacct Subscription Billing, Scout Systems HQ, BillingServ, RReally Simple Systems CRM);
+- Automated Billing systems (ABS) (Sage Intacct Subscription Billing, Scout Systems HQ, BillingServ, Really Simple Systems CRM);

 - Email marketing systems (MailChimp, Front, iContact Pro, ActiveCampaign, Marketo, Bpm’online CRM).